THE

 "…the conservative inclines to defend a particular established hierarchy and wishes authority to protect the status of those whom he values…" (i.e., authoritarian, not democratic).

 “…Conservatives fear new ideas because it has no distinctive principles of its own to oppose to them…conservatism is bound by the stock of ideas inherited…” (F.A.
-Hayek; Why I Am Not a Conservative, 1960).
+Hayek; Why I Am Not a Conservative, 1960) (parentheses added).

 44

 How men have lived--and do live--is a product of previous natural selections and prior cultural conditioning.
-Human possibility is not confined by the predicaments of history; only fear of the light keeps men huddled in the darkness of conflict... the essence of the reactionary brain's cling to the "wisdom" of the past... and the injustice of the past; defending superiority to fortify security and ending up provoking enmity.
+Human possibility is not confined to the pathways of history; only fear of the light keeps men huddled in the darkness of conflict--the essence of the reactionary brain's cling to the "wisdom" of the past... and the injustice of the past.
+It is a defense of superiority to fortify security that only results in continuing enmity.

 (Resistance to change relates directly to brain function.
 "Plasticity" refers to the ability of the brain to adapt to changing information.
 When the information pathway from higher order brain areas is impaired behavioral flexibility is lost.
 Conservative opposition to change may be a functional inability of the brain to process new information to overcome prior learning and early life conditioning.
 Without neural plasticity the human brain is a captive of its first tribal lessons; conflicting facts and truth must be denied).